MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-gethelpertokenflags.md

 ---
 title: bitsadmin gethelpertokenflags
-description: Windows Commands topic for **bitsadmin gethelpertokenflags** - Returns the usage flags for a helper token that is associated with a BITS transfer job.
+description: Windows Commands topic for bitsadmin gethelpertokenflags, which returns the usage flags for a helper token that is associated with a BITS transfer job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
 author: coreyp-at-msft
 ms.author: coreyp